Testing the Addition of M6620 (VX-970, Berzosertib) to Usual Chemotherapy and Radiation for Head and Neck Cancer

 - Patients must have histologically or cytologically confirmed head and neck squamous cell cancer (HNSCC) including paranasal sinus cancers but excluding nasopharyngeal carcinomas

-- Clinical staged III or IV HNSCC that is not amenable to surgical resection
+- Clinical staged III or IV HNSCC, according to American Joint Committee on Cancer (AJCC) 7th Edition, that is not amenable to surgical resection

 - Carcinoma of the neck of unknown primary site origin (regardless of HPV/p16 status) is eligible